 The Essential Twillingate Itinerary; Hiking, Icebergs, Whales and Art

-Known as the iceberg capital of the world, Twillingate Newfoundland is a quaint region full of beautiful outdoor hiking trails, unique artisans, quintessential east coast cuisine and spectacular natural wonders.
-If you’re looking to immerse yourself in the warm and inviting Newfoundland culture and be inspired by spectacular landscapes and wonderful people, then a road trip through Twillingate is a must.
-Get some ideas for your next Newfoundland adventure with our 4-day itinerary complete with the best things to see and do in Twillingate.
+Known as the iceberg capital of the world, Twillingate Newfoundland is a quaint region full of beautiful outdoor hiking trails, unique artisans, quintessential east-coast cuisine, and spectacular natural wonders.
+If you’re looking to immerse yourself in the warm and inviting Newfoundland culture, and be inspired by spectacular landscapes and people, then a road trip through Twillingate is a must.
+Get some ideas for your next Newfoundland and Labrador adventure with our 4-day itinerary complete with the best things to see and do in Twillingate.

 Day 1 – Fresh Seafood, Scenic Lookouts and Indigenous history

-Start your adventure in Gander, the best jumping off point for a Twillingate road trip.
-Stock up on provisions, fill up the tank, pick up any last-minute essentials, and then hit the road early and start the 1.5-hour journey north to Twillingate.
+Start your adventure in Gander, the ideal jumping off point for a Twillingate road trip.
+Stock up on provisions, fill up the tank, pick up last-minute essentials, and then hit the road early and start the 1.5-hour journey north to Twillingate.

 When you reach the small hamlet of Boyd’s Cove, make a quick detour to the Beothuk Interpretation Centre Provincial Historic Site.
-Visit inside the Interpretation Centre and learn about the Beothuk village that once thrived there over 300 years ago.
-Then stretch your legs on the 1.5 km walking trail where you’ll pass a rare archaeological site showcasing the outlines of house pits from the village.
+Visit the Interpretation Centre and learn about the Beothuk village that once thrived here over 300 years ago, then stretch your legs on the 1.5 km walking trail where you’ll pass the rare archaeological site showcasing the outlines of depressions from dwellings of the Beothuk village.
 Don’t miss the beautiful Spirit of the Beothuk sculpture, stop to learn about native plants along the way, and leave a hand-made token in the Spirit Garden (using natural materials provided from the Interpretation Centre).

 Pull back onto the road and look for a colourful sign on your left marking the small parking lot of the Friday’s Bay Lookout Trail.
-This 1.4 km out-and-back trail near Fairbanks-Hillgrade is a great trail leading to a panoramic lookout point.
-As an off-the-beaten-path spot, you’ll likely have the trail, and the view, all to yourself.
+This 1.4km out-and-back trail near Fairbanks-Hillgrade is a great trail leading to a stunning panoramic lookout point.
+This off-the-beaten-path spot isn’t visited by many, and you’ll likely have the spot all to yourself.

-Pull back onto the highway with your belly full, and continue on for the short drive 15-minute drive into Twillingate.
-Watch the sunset as you pass along Shoal Tickle Bridge, and then snuggle into your cozy accommodation for the night.
+With your belly full, pull back onto the highway and continue for the short 15-minute drive into Twillingate.
+Watch the sunset as you pass along the Shoal Tickle Bridge, then snuggle into your cozy accommodation for the night.

 Day 2 – Spectacular Viewpoints, Local Artisans and Hometown Eats

 While some come for the icebergs, east coast landscapes and outdoor adventure, Twillingate’s art community is certainly one worth exploring.
-Start your day in downtown Twillingate on foot and visit the Twillingate Museum and Craft shop for a look into Twillingate’s history, and to pick up locally made handicrafts, many hand made by artisans from Twillingate.
-Browse through a beautiful selection of jewelry, hand-made quilts, jams and syrups, Mummer Dolls, soapstone carvings and delicate knits.
+Start your day in downtown Twillingate as the morning fog burns off, and explore some of Twillingate’s best shops and galleries on foot.
+Visit the Twillingate Museum and Craft shop to learn about the town’s rich maritime history, and shop an extensive selection of locally-made handicrafts including jewelry, hand-made quilts, jams and syrups, Mummer Dolls, soapstone carvings and delicate knits.

-Continue on foot down Main St. and look for an unassuming yellow and red house, home to the Ted Stuckless Fine Art Gallery (as known as the Driftwood Gallery).
-One of Newfoundland’s famous painters Ted Stuckless’ stunning paintings depict iconic Newfoundland scenes, both past and present.
+Continue on Main St. where you’ll find the Ted Stuckless Fine Art Gallery (also known as the Driftwood Gallery).
+As one of Newfoundland’s most famous painters, Ted Stuckless’ stunning paintings depict iconic Newfoundland scenes, both past and present.
 Get inspired by his beautiful work, and pick out a special piece to take home.

 One final must-stop for art and shopping in Twillingate is the Artisan Market.
 Showcasing over 100 artisans from across the province (and a handful from Nova Scotia), there is no better way to support local makers.
 Browse their extensive selection of arts, crafts and locally made products, from coffee and soaps, to pottery and hand-woven treasures.

 Wrap up your purchases and hit the road north to one of the best lunch spots on the island, the Crow’s Nest Café.
-Located in nearby Crow head, this adorable family-owned café serves up healthy and hearty lunch fare and some seriously delicious baked goods and coffee.
-Fill up on homemade soup and a tasty sandwich, and treat yourself with a rich chocolaty brownie, ginger molasses cookies (our favourite!) and grab a specialty latte for the road.
+Located in nearby Crow head, this adorable family-owned café serves up healthy and hearty lunch fare and some seriously delicious baked goods.
+Enjoy a soup and sandwich combo, and satisfy your sweet tooth with a rich chocolaty brownie, jumbo ginger molasses cookie, or grab a specialty latte for the road.

-Red and white lighthouse Long Point Lighthouse Twillingate Newfoundland
+Aerial view of a red and white lighthouse surrounded by trees with ocean in the distance Long Point Lighthouse Twillingate Newfoundland

 Day 3 –Icebergs, Whales, Secluded Coves and Local Cuisine

-After a morning on the water, head to one of our favourite restaurants in Twillingate, Annie’s Harbour Restaurant.
-Enjoy a delicious oceanside lunch in their glass enclosed dining room, or if weather permits, on their lovely outdoor patio.
-Choose from a wide selection of homemade meals, including Newfoundland classics like cod-au-gratin, juicy moose burgers and mouthwatering lobster rolls.
+After a morning on the water, head to one of the best restaurants in Twillingate, Annie’s Harbour Restaurant.
+Enjoy a delicious casual oceanside lunch in their glass enclosed dining room, or if weather permits, on their lovely outdoor patio.
+Choose from a wide selection of homemade meals, including Newfoundland classics like cod-au-gratin, juicy moose burgers, and mouthwatering lobster rolls.

 Aerial view of French Beach Twillingate Newfoundland

-Hit the road and head to south Twillingate Island towards beautiful French Beach.
-On the way you’ll pass by classic Newfoundland scenery with colourful fishing huts and lobster traps lining the shoreline.
-It’s a p picture perfect photo op, so be sure to pull over for some pics.
-When you see the small parking lot at the intersection of Blow Me Down Lane, you’ve arrived at the beginning of the French Beach trailhead.
-This trail leads you along a steep clifftop to a spectacular view of French Beach below.
-Watch for icebergs and whales offshore, and then climb down to explore the large seaweed strewn pebbled beach.
-The trail to reach French beach is approximately 20 minutes on way, however those wanting a more rigorous hike can continue on to the 6km loop to Spiller’s Cove.
-While demanding, the Spiller’s Cove hike provides jaw-dropping views of the rugged coastline, cool sea stacks, and scenic coastal headlands.
+Follow the well-marked trail along a steep clifftop to a jaw dropping view of French Beach below.
+Watch for icebergs and whales offshore, then climb down to explore the large seaweed-strewn pebbled beach.
+The trail to reach French beach is approximately 20 minutes one way, however those wanting a more rigorous hike can continue on the 6km loop to Spiller’s Cove.
+While demanding, the Spiller’s Cove hike provides spectacular views of the rugged coastline, cool sea stacks, and scenic coastal headlands.

 Once back at the car, knock the dirt off your hiking shoes and head to the nearby Auk Island Winery.
-This unique winery produces over 20 varieties of wine made from local, handpicked berries and iceberg water!
-Enjoy a wine tour and tasting, have a meal in their cozy restaurant, pick up some Newfoundland souvenirs, and try one of their specialties, wine ice cream!
-The names of their wines will give you a chuckle, so be sure to pick up a bottle of 3 Sheets to the Wind, Fifty shades of Bay, Frig Off, Moose Joose or Kiss Me Arse, for your next dinner party.
+This unique winery produces over 20 varieties of wine made from local, handpicked berries combined with iceberg water.
+Enjoy a wine tour and tasting, have a meal in their cozy restaurant, pick up some Newfoundland souvenirs, and try one of their specialties; wine ice cream!
+The names of their wines will give you a chuckle, and you’ll want to pick up a bottle of 3 Sheets to the Wind, Fifty shades of Bay, Frig Off, Moose Joose or Kiss Me Arse, for your next dinner party.

 When dinner time rolls around, it’s time to further indulge in Twillingate’s culinary scene.
-Grab a table at Pier 39 or the Canvas Cove Bistro for great local seafood and palate pleasing dishes in an elegant setting, or head to Split Rock Brewing and the Stage Head Pub for satisfying pub fare and a pint of Twillingate’s iconic local brews.
+Grab a table at Pier 39 or the Canvas Cove Bistro for great local seafood and palate pleasing dishes in an elegant setting, or opt for a meal at the Wharf or Stage Head Pub for satisfying pub fare and a pint of local brew.

 Day 4 – Maritime Heritage, Fishing Culture, Picnics and Hikes